 PolarDB for MySQL provides two storage types: PolarStore Level 4 (PSL4) and PolarStore Level 5 (PSL5).
 This topic compares the two storage types to assist your selection.

-|PSL5||This is the storage type supported by historical versions of PolarDB and the default storage type for PolarDB clusters purchased before June 7, 2022.
+This is the storage type supported by historical versions of PolarDB and the default storage type for PolarDB clusters purchased before June 7, 2022.
 It delivers higher performance, reliability and availability.
-This storage type is also called PSL5.||Databases are the key component of business systems that require high reliability, such as finance, e-commerce, public service sectors, and medium- or large-scale Internet services.|
+This storage type is also called PSL5.

-|PSL4||As a new storage type for PolarDB for MySQL, PSL4 uses the Smart-SSD technology developed by Alibaba Cloud to compress and decompress data at the physical SSD disk level.
-This can minimize the storage price of data while keep a high disk performance.||Cost-effectiveness is prioritized.|
+PSL4 is supported for PolarDB.
+PSL4 uses the Smart-SSD technology developed in-house by Alibaba Cloud to compress and decompress data at the physical SSD disk level.
+This reduces the storage costs of data and ensures high disk performance.

 Maximum IOPS and capacity

-- The performance of PSL4 is slightly lower than that of PSL5 in oltp_insert, oltp_point_select, oltp_read_only, and oltp_read_write load modes.
+The performance of PSL4 is slightly lower than that of PSL5 in oltp_insert, oltp_point_select, oltp_read_only, and oltp_read_write load modes.

-- The performance of PSL4 is slightly higher than that of PSL5 in oltp_update_index, oltp_update_non_index, and oltp_write_only load modes.
+The performance of PSL4 is slightly higher than that of PSL5 in oltp_update_index, oltp_update_non_index, and oltp_write_only load modes.